Blackpool Central railway station: History

-Current use of the site
+The site today

 The land reclaimed from the station buildings became the location of some seafront amusement arcades (Coral Island), a new police station and a multi-storey car park with some residual spare land used as additional flat car parking space.
 In the late 1980s, the derelict track bed of the central railway line was adapted into a road, Yeadon Way, connecting the town centre with the M55 motorway.
-This road terminates at Blackpool Central Car Park, based at the site of the former platform ends and approach tracks.
-This area is where the Blackpool Illuminations are ceremonially switched on, with a large party and often local and national radio coverage.
-The very outer wall of the car park is the last visible remnant of the 1900 building.
-Traces of the infilled platforms can be seen in the ground of the Central car park.
+This road terminates at Blackpool Central car park, based at the site of the former platform ends and approach tracks.
+This area is where the Blackpool Illuminations are ceremonially switched on.
+The very outer wall of the car park is the last visible remnant of the 1900 building; traces of the infilled platforms can be seen in the ground of the Central car park.

-A large part of the sidings and other land formerly belonging to British Rail were converted into a car park at about the same time as the road was completed.
+A large part of the sidings, and other land formerly belonging to British Rail, were converted into a car park at about the same time as the road was completed.
 The toilets at the end near the promenade along with the aforementioned wall were all that remained of the station.
-The toilet block was demolished and replaced in 2009.
-An adjacent building, formerly used as a railwaymen's hostel, remains and has been converted into flats and shops.
+The toilet block was demolished and replaced in 2009; an adjacent building, formerly used as a railwaymen's hostel, remains and has been converted into flats and shops.

-In 2019, plans to develop a leisure-led development on the Central Car Park site were announced.
+In 2019, plans to develop a leisure-led development on the Central car park site were announced.

 In 2021, Nikal Ltd and Media Invest Entertainment consulted on plans to redevelop the site into a £300m new leisure destination.